 Privacy is key to creating a relaxing outdoor area.
 You don’t want to hem in your yard with privacy fencing, especially if it is small.

-Instead, use your property lines to plant a living fence of trees and hedges, and as an opportunity to grow more plants.
+Instead, use your property lines to plant a living fence of trees and hedges around your front yard and letterbox, and as an opportunity to grow more plants.
 Even using bamboo is a great option.

 This strategy will give you something lush to look at while you relax and allow your backyard to merge visually with your neighbor’s.